 Let’s start from the employer’s perspective.

-There are certain requirements to be eligible for the credit.
+There are certain requirements to be eligible for this credit.
 For example, the business may have no more than 100 employees and must not have had a retirement plan in place in the prior three years.

-Naturally there is a form specific to this tax credit.
+There’s a form specific to this tax credit.
 That’s Form 8881, “Credit for Small Employer Pension Plan Startup Costs.”

 While company matching contributions are common, they are not required.